Millennial Spending Habits: More Money on Fitness Than on College Tuition

-Not long after starting as a personal trainer Thomas discovered that his use of own body-weight exercises using oversized tires and pull up bars in his back yard was a more attractive exercise option to his millennial neighbors than training them on traditional workout machines and free weights.
+Not long after starting as a personal trainer, Thomas discovered that body-weight exercises using oversized tires and pull up bars in his backyard was a more attractive exercise option than exercising on traditional workout machines and free weights.

-Thatcher discovered that other Millennials also appreciated such workouts more than using weight-training machines that are found in many gyms.
+Thatcher discovered that other millennials also appreciated such workouts more than using weight-training machines that are found in many gyms.
 He started training others, and grew a business with group exercise regimens that align with millennial values of togetherness and social involvement.

-Millennials have spent over $112,000 on fitness over a lifetime as compared to only $98,440 on a public four year college education.
-This is partly attributed to less millennials getting college degrees, just 19%, compared to the previous Generation X who had a full 35% attendance and graduation from college.
+Millennials have spent over $112,000 on fitness over a lifetime as compared to only $98,440 on a public four-year college education.
+This trend of millennial's college education is partly attributed to less millennials getting college degrees, just 19%, compared to the previous Generation X who had a full 35% attendance and graduation from college.